geofizx/Streaming-Naive-Bayes/code/Machine_Learning/rough_cluster.md

     "coverage" : total # of entites covered by all clusters - maximum number of entities across all clusters at distance D "ratio" : ratio of lower/coverage - maximum ratio of unique entities to total entities across all clusters at distance D "all" : return clusters at every distance D from [0 - self.total_entities]

+####Usage####

+   /tests/rough_clustering_tests.py - example usage and tests for known 2-class clustering problem in UCI Statlog Data set for credit risk

+   Note : In these tests, resulting cluster mean and std deviations from centroids are compared to kmeans and true class
+           statistics